rohituteja/naviFyTools/README.md

 python portLibrary.py --sync-starred y --sync-playlists y --import-liked y --import-playlists y --playlists "Playlist1,Playlist2"
 ```
 - If arguments are omitted, the script will prompt for them interactively.
-- **Note**: By default, this script is designed to ignore syncing playlists named 'naviDJ'.
-When syncing TO Spotify, the script will simply add "missing" songs, so if you use the DJ with a different playlist name, instead of porting the updated version to Spotify and replacing it, it will simply keep appending the songs to the playlist.
+- **Note**: By default, this script ignores syncing playlists named `naviDJ`.
+When syncing TO Spotify, it only adds "missing" songs (it does not replace existing content).
+If you use a different DJ playlist name, repeated syncs will append.

 #### portGenres.py
 Update genres for your local music library using MusicBrainz: